yathAg/openroad_vsd_7nmContest/README.md

 exit
 ```

-> Make sure that you remember the location of where you cloned the ORFS repository and every time you open a new terminal the `setup_env.sh` file is sourced.
+> Make sure that to remember the location of where the ORFS repository is cloned and every time a new terminal is launched, the `setup_env.sh` file is sourced.